Getting started with alcohol inks: A review of alcohol ink brands

 According to T-Rex, their “inks clean up with alcohol and have rewetting properties that make painting with them on any non-porous surface a delight.”
 The ink sets are “highly saturated, water-resistant, acid-free and Japanese dye-based for creating depth, layering & stunning effects.”

-The set is a great starter pack for someone looking to get into alcohol ink, and I would even say an excellent pack for seasoned alcohol ink artists.
-The package comes with 11 colors and a bottle of their clear blending solution.
+The starter set comes with 11 colors and a bottle of their clear blending solution.
+A detailed description of each color is available on their website*.
 The bottles are 20ml jumbo-sized bottles providing 33% more Japanese dye-based ink than other brands.
 They are designed with an anti-clogging tip and leak-resistant cap.
 The inks are fast-drying, permanent, and waterproof.

-I personally love using Space Black and Tidal Teal.
+I personally love using Space Black and Tidal Teal from the starter set.
 The colors are super vibrant and saturated, similar to Jacquard Piñata Colors.
 Based on how they perform, I would assume they have a lot more pigment than alcohol.
 The hues are unique and worth the small investment.

 According to Brea Reese, their alcohol ink “ is a fast-drying, highly pigmented medium, which is used on non-porous surfaces.
 These vibrant colors are great for a variety of techniques.
 Alcohol ink is best used on waterproof paper, resin molds, or any non-porous surface.”